Constructive S4 modal logics with the finite birelational frame property: Strong completeness of -regular diamond-regular logics

 \end{theorem}

-\begin{remark} \Cref{thmComplReg} also applies to the logics ${\mathsf{S4I} } +{\ref{ax:g}}$ and ${\mathsf{IS4}} +{\ref{ax:cd}}$, but the first logic does not seem to be the logic of any natural class of G\"odel--Kripke frames, and our techniques in \Cref{sec:fmp} do not settle whether the second has the finite model property, essentially for the same reason that they do not work for $\mathsf{IS4}$. \end{remark}
+\begin{remark} \Cref{thm:completeness:is4s4i} also applies to the logics ${\sfi } +{\ref{ax:g}}$ and ${\isf} +{\ref{ax:cd}}$, but the first logic does not seem to be the logic of any natural class of \altterm{gk_model}{G\"odel--Kripke models}, and our techniques in \Cref{sec:fmp} do not settle whether the second has the finite model property, essentially for the same reason that they do not work for \altterm{def:isf}{$\isf$}. \end{remark}